messman/ts-webpack-builder/README.md

 # ts-webpack-builder

-An npm package used to build other npm packages or applications that use TypeScript and webpack.
+An npm package used to build other npm packages or via TypeScript and webpack.

 ## Why?